AICoolK8e8vC83i/Gemini-Nano-Banana-Marketing-Wow-Magic-Agent/README.md

 - **State-of-the-Art Technology**: Integrates cutting-edge models across vision, language, and speech to show what *agentic pipelines* can achieve in real business settings.
 - **Proof of Concept**: Demonstrates how enterprise marketing teams can adapt SOTA AI to gain **speed, scalability, and new creative dimensions**.

+## Upgrades to Add On Soon
+- **Imaginary Details**: Give marketers, graphic designers a way to transform it into video (a text box) for them to describe their ideas alongside the image to show how the video should take inspiration from the video .
+Most likely I will use Fal AI to host a Veo 3 model for high end runs, with optionality to choose a lighter model for cost preservation and more runs.
 ---

 ## Setup